wojciech-kulik/XcodeProjectCLI/README.md

   set-target              Set target for an existing file.

 GROUP SUBCOMMANDS:
-  add-group               Add a group to the project. delete-group            Delete a group from the project. move-group              Move a group to a different location within the project. rename-group            Rename a group within the project.
+  add-group               Add a group. delete-group            Delete a group. move-group              Move a group. rename-group            Rename a group.

 FILE SUBCOMMANDS:
-  add-file                Add a file to specified targets in the project. delete-file             Delete a file from the project. move-file               Move a file to a different location within the project. rename-file             Rename a file within the project.
+  add-file                Add a file to specified targets. delete-file             Delete a file. move-file               Move a file. rename-file             Rename a file.

 BUILD SETTINGS SUBCOMMANDS:
-  get-build-setting       Get a build setting for specified target in the project. set-build-setting       Set a build setting for specified targets in the project.
+  get-build-setting       Get a build setting. set-build-setting       Set a build setting.

+ASSETS SUBCOMMANDS:
+  add-image-asset         Add an image asset. add-data-asset          Add a data asset. add-color-asset         Add a color asset. list-assets             List all assets. move-asset              Move an asset. delete-asset            Delete an asset.

   See 'xcp help <subcommand>' for detailed help.
 ```